NetPosterWorks - Educational Posters selected for teachers by a teacher.

 Historic Headlines -Scott Killed at the South Pole Poster, London Herald November, 1912

-Irishman Sir Ernest Henry Shackleton's most famous expedition to the Antarctic was an attempt to cross the continent from the Weddell Sea south of the Atlantic, to the Ross Sea south of the Pacific, by way of the Pole.
+Irishman Sir Ernest Henry Shackleton's most famous expedition to the Antarctic was an attempt to cross the continent from the Weddell Sea, south of the Atlantic, to the Ross Sea, south of the Pacific, by way of the Pole.

-He and 28 member crew set out from London in August 1914 on the Endurance which was eventually trapped by pack ice and finally broken on 27 October 1915 in the Weddell Sea.
+He and 28 member crew set out from London in August 1914 on the Endurance which was eventually trapped by pack ice, and finally broken on 27 October 1915, in the Weddell Sea.
 The crew members fled to Elephant Island (named for the elephant seals) with three small boats; then Shackleton and five other men managed to reach the southern coast of South Georgia Island in one of the boats.
 Shackleton was able to rescue all of the stranded crew from Elephant Island without loss, more than two years after embarking from London, and in the middle of the Antarctic winter, with the help of the Chilean Navy.

-Penguins of the World Poster
+Penguins of the World, Chart

-Penguins of the World Poster
+Penguins of the World, Chart

 Polar Wildlife Poster